CSE512-15S/a3-adrsham-nhlien93/README.md

 ##Running Instructions

-Access our visualization at http://cse512-15s.github.io/a3-adrsham-nhlien93/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000
+Access our visualization at http://cse512-15s.github.io/a3-adrsham-nhlien93/ or download this repository and run `python -m SimpleHTTPServer 9000` / `python -m http.server 9000` (python 3+).
+Access our visualization at http://localhost:9000

 ##Store Board